mwvgroup/pwv_kpno/rst_source/index.rst

 atmospheric transmission function at Kitt Peak in close to real time.
 The package also provides automated retrieval and processing of SuomiNet data, allowing photometry to typically be corrected within an hour of observation.

+pwv_kpno is open source software released under the GNU General Public License.
+Issues raised on `GitHub <https://github.com/mwvgroup/pwv_kpno>`_ and pull requests from contributors are welcome.

 ***********
 How to Cite